Use this simple FREE Thanksgiving printable to help you and your family practice gratitude no matter the circumstances!

 Practicing gratitude doesn’t necessarily come easy.
 It’s called a “practice” for that precise reason.
 A daily commitment to counting blessings causes our heart and mind to turn towards the positive and not dwell on the negative.

-Our family celebrates every Thanksgiving with our family blessing jar tradition.
-It’s one way of reconnecting with our roots and continuing cherished family traditions even when facing storms.
+Before the divorce our family blessing jar was one of our favorite Thanksgiving traditions.
+It was our way of reconnecting with our roots and continuing cherished family traditions even when facing storms.

 Materials: